 OpenTelemetry

-Everything on this page is open-source and runs entirely on your own infrastructure — there’s no Routeplane telemetry endpoint in the middle.
-It’s off until you point it somewhere, and it excludes message content by default.
-If you’d rather not run a collector, Routeplane Cloud gives you a hosted request view with nothing to operate.
+Telemetry export ships in the Apache-2.0 source release and runs entirely to infrastructure you choose.
+There is no Routeplane telemetry endpoint in the middle.
+It is off until you point it somewhere, and it excludes message content by default.

 How a trace looks